Urban rail transit in India

+Urban rail transit in India consists of various modes of rail based Public transport systems in urban areas of India, such as Metro, Suburban rail, Monorail, Regional rapid rail, and Tram.

+Presence of Metro rail in India began with commissioning of the first system in Kolkata in 1984.
+They were later introduced gradually in other cities like Delhi and Bengaluru, thus eventually becoming popular in all urban agglomerations.

-Urban rail transit in India plays an important role in intracity transportation in the major cities which are highly populated.
-It consists of rapid transit, suburban rail, monorail and tram systems.
-According to a report published in 2021, a total of 2.63 billion people travelled annually in metro systems across India's fifteen major cities, placing the country as one of the busiest urban rapid transit hubs in the world in terms of ridership.
-The combined length of 1035.74 km of metro systems in India makes it the fourth longest in operation in the world.
+According to a report published in 2025, a total of 36.5 billion people traveled annually in metro systems across India's fifteen major cities, placing the country as one of the busiest urban rapid transit hubs in the world in terms of commuters.
+In 2025, the Delhi Metro alone carries an average of 46.3 lakh (4.63 million) passengers daily, and the Delhi-Meerut RRTS has an operational speed of 160 kmph.
+Across all metro systems in India, daily ridership is expected to be significantly higher, possibly exceeding 10 million.
+As of 2025, the cumulative length of 1035.74 km of eighteen metro systems in India makes it the third longest in operation in the world.

-The Ministry of Urban Development's Urban Transport wing is the nodal division for coordination, appraisal and approval of Urban Transport matters including Metro Rail Projects at the central level.
-All the interventions in the urban transport by the Ministry of Urban Development are carried out as per the provisions of National Urban Transport Policy, 2006.
+The Ministry of Urban Development's Urban Transport wing is the nodal division for coordination, appraisal, and approval of Urban Transport matters including Metro Rail Projects at the central level.
+All the interventions in urban transport by the Ministry of Urban Development are carried out under the provisions of the National Urban Transport Policy, 2006.

+Currently, the Delhi-Meerut RRTS is the fastest urban rail transit system in India, featuring an operational speed of 160 kmph and an average speed (including stoppage time) of 100 kmph.

 Terminology

 Indian cities have various types of urban transit systems operational, under construction and planned.
 These systems are being implemented based on the population of a city, financial feasibility and demand.

+† Note: Suburban rail in India utilises the broad gauge network of Indian Railways and mostly shares the network and infrastructure with the rest of Indian Railway services.

-‡ Note: Metro Lite or Light Rail can be built with complete right of way if preferred so.
+‡ Note: Light Rail systems are mostly fenced and can be built with complete right of way if preferred so.